We are delighted to be taking part in Agroforestry Open Weekend 2025

 how to find us

-agroforestry open weekend 2023
+agroforestry open weekend 2025

-please don’t just turn up
+Please don’t just turn up as places are limited

 As we have livestock strictly NO DOGS please